To facilitate change and advance the lives of marginalized women and children, by enabling them to meet essential needs common to all humankind.

 To realize a world where women and their children can break the cycle of poverty, and self-direct their futures.

 The story of Zaman International begins in 1996 with the terminal diagnosis of a three- month-old infant.
 His parents, newly immigrated to the United States, had to face the heart-wrenching reality that no treatment would save him.
-Zaman Founder and President Najah Bazzy, a Transcultural Clinical Nurse Specialist, was providing clinical, spiritual and cultural support to this family throughout their time in the Neonatal Intensive Care Unit.
+Zaman Founder and CEO, Najah Bazzy, a Transcultural Clinical Nurse Specialist, was providing clinical, spiritual and cultural support to this family throughout their time in the Neonatal Intensive Care Unit.

-After visiting the family at their home, Najah was shocked by the sparse living conditions.
+After visiting the family at their home, Najah was shocked by their sparse living conditions.
 Instead of a refrigerator, the family used a picnic cooler to house their limited food supply and baby formula.
 Instead of a stove, a portable propane stove was used for cooking.
-The infant’s bed was a laundry basket piled high with towels, and the infant only had the hospital’s warming blanket to keep him warm.
-When the infant passed away and the family was unable to bury him, Najah raised funds from the community to provide the infant with a proper burial.
+The infant’s bed was a laundry basket piled high with towels, and the infant only had the hospital’s receiving blanket to keep him warm.
+When the infant passed away and the family was unable to bury him, Najah raised funds from the community to provide him with a proper burial.
 This was the beginning of Plots for Tots, Zaman's signature program which provides dignified burial support for families which have lost a fetus or infant.

 Witnessing this family's sorrowful experience and shocking living conditions, Najah was inspired and determined to harness the community's efforts to help struggling families.
 She asked community members to donate furniture, food, clothing and household goods.
 The support and need for such efforts quickly increased, encouraging Zaman to formalize as an organization committed to using community support to address community needs.